Movement

 Is putting it all together.
 Students will be creating their characters, consolidating their new storytelling skills and devising their own End of Course individual and group performance.

-Price Per Term:
+Price Per Term

-Class Duration & Schedule:
+Duration & Schedule

 Tuesday 7:00pm - 9:00pm